-We, Holy Trinity church, Ballisodare, are committed to protecting the privacy rights of individuals in relation to the processing of their personal data and confer rights on individuals as well as responsibilities on those processing personal data.
-This policy outlines our approach to compliance with the General Data Protection Regulation (GDPR), the Data Protection Acts 1988 - 2018 (ROI) OR 1998 - 2018 (NI) and all other relevant data protection legislation.
+We, Holy trinity Church, Ballisodare, are committed to protecting the privacy rights of individuals in relation to the processing of their personal data and confer rights on individuals as well as responsibilities on those processing personal data.
+This policy outlines our approach to compliance with the General Data Protection Regulation (GDPR) and all other relevant data protection legislation.
 This policy is effective as and from Enter date